mikemerin/mikemerin.github.com/_posts/2017-05-20-JS-cheatsheet-through-Ruby.md

 array //=> [1,2,3,4,5]
 ```
 We basically include what we want our number `x` to do all in one neat place (our parenthesis), and then operate on it within our block.
 As you'd expect, we can do this with other things too, like iterating over an array!
-# iterating with `.each`, then `for` and `forEach` with JS!
+# iterating with `.each`/`for` then `each`/`forEach`
 ---
 Onto iterations.
-Flashing back to Ruby let's cover how we can iterate over an array using `.each` beginning with a more lengthy iteration and ending with a shortcut.
-These first three are the former:
+As I said before, `.each` in Ruby is incredibly useful, and does what both `for` and `.forEach` does in JS.
+Before we get to the latter, let's flash back to Ruby and cover how we can iterate over an array using `.each` beginning with a more lengthy iteration (similar to JS's `for`) and ending with a shortcut (similar to JS's `.forEach`).
+These first three examples are the former:
 ```ruby
 # ruby
 array = [1,2,3,4,5]